apache/incubator-datalab/USER_GUIDE.md

 After specifying desired template, you should fill in the “Name” and “Instance shape”.

-Keep in mind that "Name" field – is just for visual differentiation between analytical tools on “Instances” dashboard.
+Keep in mind that "Name" field – is just for visual differentiation between analytical tools on “List of resources” dashboard.

 Instance shape dropdown, contains configurable list of shapes, which should be chosen depending on the type of analytical work to be performed.
 Following groups of instance shapes are showing up with default setup configuration: